Generated at: 2026-08-15 04:47:43

 Mami Ito

-A freelance editor and writer.
-Starting her career in picture book editing, she became independent after working on magazines, corporate publications, and the production of PR and promotional tools.
+Freelance editor and writer.
+Starting her career in picture book editing, she became independent after working on magazines, corporate publications, PR, and promotional tools.
 She provides content direction across various media, including catalogs, websites, and public relations magazines, with a focus on business-related content.

 * Profiles are current as of the time of writing or the most recent article contribution.